What is Personal Services Income (PSI) in Australia? The Complete Guide

 • Managing deductions, lodgements, and tax planning

-• Ensuring you’re not losing out on business concessions due to PSI classification
+• Ensuring you are not losing out on business concessions due to PSI classification

-Whether you’re a freelance professional or a contractor working across multiple jobs, we guide you through the ATO’s requirements and help protect your deductions.
+Whether you are a freelance professional or a contractor working across multiple jobs, we guide you through the requirements and help protect your deductions.

 Is PSI bad for tax purposes?

 Not necessarily.
-But if PSI rules apply and you don’t structure correctly, you may lose deductions and pay more tax than necessary.
+But if PSI rules apply and you do not structure correctly, you may lose deductions and pay more tax than necessary.

 Can I set up a company or trust to avoid PSI?

-Using a company or trust doesn’t avoid PSI.
-The ATO may still treat the income as yours personally if it’s from your skills alone.
+Using a company or trust does not avoid PSI.
+The ATO may still treat the income as yours personally if it is generated from your skills alone.

 What if I mix PSI and business income?

-It’s possible to have both.
-You’ll need to separate each stream and apply PSI rules only to the relevant income.
-Accurate records are key.
+It is possible to have both.
+You will need to separate each stream and apply PSI rules only to the relevant income.
+Accurate bookkeeping records are essential.

 Can I still claim GST on PSI income?

-Yes, if you’re registered for GST and your income qualifies.
-PSI doesn’t affect GST eligibility directly, but it does impact how you report income and expenses.
+Yes, if you are registered for GST and your income qualifies.
+PSI does not affect GST eligibility directly, but it does impact how you report income and expenses.

 What are the risks of getting PSI wrong?